aiven/devportal/docs/products/flink/concepts/managed-service-features.rst

 Scaling a Flink cluster
 -----------------------
 Each node is equipped with a TaskManager and JobManager.
-We recommend scaling up your cluster to add more CPU and memory for the TaskManager before attempting to scale out so you make the best use of the resources available in the nodes.
+We recommend scaling up your cluster to add more CPU and memory for the TaskManager before attempting to scale out, so you make the best use of the resources with a minimum number of nodes.

 By default, each TaskManager is configured with a single slot for maximum job isolation.
 It is highly recommended that you modify this option to match your requirements.